Windsor Castle is the oldest and largest occupied castle in the world.

 2. Windsor Castle tickets + Transport from London

-This ticket gets you everything that’s mentioned in the previous ticket (explained above) plus the transport from London and back.
+This ticket gets you everything that’s mentioned in the previous ticket (explained above) plus transport in an air-conditioned luxury coach, from London and back.

 Many tourists prefer this because Windsor Castle is 35 Kms (22 Miles) from central London.

-The luxury coach departs from London between 9.30-10 am and returns around 1.30 pm.
+The luxury coach departs from London’s Victoria Coach Station at 7.45 am and returns around 1.30 pm.

 Windsor Castle guided tours

-Guided tours of Windsor Castle are popular for three reasons –
+These guided tours are popular for three reasons –

 3) The tour guides take you on the shortest route, show you the must-sees, narrate stories and anecdotes thus making the tour memorable